 The main research results from using the designed model to evaluate the socioeconomic impact (Y) of sustainable road financing (X) and road maintenance (Z) in Tanzania are determination of effects on the “desired overall” sustainable development goal (SDG-2030).
 The appropriate indicators for evaluating the socioeconomic impact after using the policy model include; end poverty in all its forms everywhere; achieve gender equality and empower all women and girls; build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation and make cities and human settlements inclusive, safe, resilient and sustainable.

-Key Words: Sustained Road Maintenance
+Keywords: Sustained Road Maintenance, ……………..?

 INTRODUCTION